 Engineering complex biological systems is not straightforward.
 To this end, synthetic biologists often need to explore a combinatorial design space to achieve the best performance.
 In this webinar, we will discuss strategies for designing and assembling combinatorial DNA libraries to optimize or develop novel metabolic pathways, genetic circuits, or microbial strains.
 We will also introduce our comprehensive combinatorial DNA library services, which can greatly accelerate the build phase of your development cycle and facilitate your engineering of novel biological systems.

 Current DNA synthesis and assembly technologies give today’s genetic engineers unprecedented freedom to control every aspect of genetic design.
-In this webinar, Dr Michael Smanski - Professor at the University of Minnesota - will discuss how his team is using combinatorial DNA assembly strategies to interrogate and optimize refactored gene clusters.
+In this webinar, Dr Michael Smanski - Professor at the University of Minnesota - will discuss how his team is using High-Throughput DNA Library Assembly strategies to interrogate and optimize refactored gene clusters.
 This webinar will cover key concepts in DNA assembly, discuss the importance of analyzing combinatorial libraries of genetic designs, and highlight emerging areas of research.
 These main points will include an example application of DNA assembly for the production of a natural product with promising pre-clinical bioactivity.

 Speaker: Dr. Michael Smanski is an Assistant Professor at the University of Minnesota interested in developing new strategies for DNA synthesis and assembly for multiplex design of biotechnological processes.
 Dr. Smanski completed a postdoctoral HHMI fellowship at MIT under Christopher Voigt and his doctoral degree under Ben Shen at the Scripps Institute.
 Dr. Smanski is the author of over 20 research articles, 4 of which are in Nature journals.